heimsothe/Spring-2024-OOP-Cpp-Labs/Lab04/README.md

     - Equation for standard deviation:
     - ![](.devcontainer/image.png)
   - `display(array<float, MAX_SIZE>&, int&)`
     - Will receive a populated `array` of floats passed by reference, and an `int` of the array length passed by reference.
 It will then output the number of grades, the list of grades 5 per line with each value delimited by a space, the average, the maximum value, the minimum value, and the standard deviaton.
 All of the information must be retrieved and calculated with the other functions.
-The average and standard deviation values must be formatted to two decimal places
+The average and standard deviation values must be formatted to two decimal place
     Example output:
     ```
-    6 grades were entered.
+    6 grades were entered
     The values are:
     100 90 80 70 60
     50
-    The average of 6 numbers entered is : 75.0
+    The average of the 6 numbers is : 75.0
     The minimum number is : 50
     The maximum number is : 100
-    The Standard Deviation is : 18.70
+    The standard deviation is : 18.70

     ```